 - Wash mushrooms and let them drain well in a colander.

-- Then put in a Ziploc bag, pour in Italian Dressing, and let mushrooms marinate for an hour or two.
+- Then put mushrooms in a Ziploc bag, pour in Italian Dressing, and let mushrooms marinate for an hour or two.
 I use Newman’s Own Olive Oil and Vinegar Dressing (affiliate link) for the marinade in this recipe, but any low-sugar vinaigrette will work.

 - Mushrooms will take around 15 minutes to go from pale and plump to golden and slightly shriveled; turn them every once in a while and cook until they’re done to your liking.

-- Serve Super Easy Grilled Mushrooms hot.
+- Serve the Grilled Mushrooms hot and enjoy!

 Make it a Low-Carb Meal: